How To Do Thanksgiving on the Cheap

 Turkey?
 Check.
 Gravy?
 Check.
 Pumpkin pie?
 Check.
 What’s missing?
 Perhaps all of the money in your bank account.

-Hosting a Thanksgiving feast at your house can be the highlight of the holiday season, but providing food for a large group can quickly become a financial burden.
+My goal is to give you money-saving tips to help take the burden off your shoulders.
 Implementing a few money-saving tips can ease the crunch on your wallet and shift the focus back to the most important part of Thanksgiving: family, friends and food.

 Don’t be afraid to give your guests assignments.
 Check to see if any of your attendees have traditional family dishes they are accustomed to and ask them to provide those.
 If you have guests attending that believe Ramen noodles and PB&J are culinary masterpieces, assign them paper plates or other paper products.
 Include drinks when making assignments, or inform them you will have water and lemonade, and they can provide additional beverages if they prefer.
 If you have enough guests contributing, you might be able to get away with only providing the turkey.